Navigating Files and Directories

 The shell interprets the character

-(tilde) at the start of a path to mean “the current user’s home directory”.
-For example, if Nelle’s home directory is/Users/nelle
+~(tilde) at the start of a path to mean “the current user’s home directory”.
+For example, if Nelle’s home directory is/Users/nelle, then~/datais equivalent to/Users/nelle/data.
+This only works if it is the first character in the path:here/there/~/elsewhereis nothere/there/Users/nelle/elsewhere.Another shortcut is the

 Customizing your Prompt